 Our Clinical Services are provided using NHS-trained, Dermatology professionals (“Dermatologists” or “Clinicians”, collectively referred to as “Practitioners”) based exclusively in the UK.
 All “Dermatologists” are Consultant-grade and are on the medical and specialty register as supervised by the General Medical Council (GMC).
 “Clinicians” may refer to a General Practioner with Extended Roles (GPwER) who have specialist qualifications in Dermatology and are too registered and supervised by the General Medical Council (GMC).
 “Clinicians” may also refer to Clinical Nurse Specialists (CNS) who have specialist training in Dermatology and are register and supervised by the Nursing & Midwifery Medical Council (NMC).
 Before any service is offered it will be made clear who is providing it.
 At present, 100% of services are provided by Dermatology Consultant Doctors.

-skindoc. is also regulated by the Care Quality Commission ('CQC') (registration number XXXXXXXX).
+skindoc. is also regulated by the Care Quality Commission ('CQC') (Provider ID 1-9882997633).
 The CQC is the independent regulator of all health and social care in England.
 The CQC monitors, inspects, and regulates all healthcare facilities including online medical services.

 To contact us, please email [email protected].
 We may contact you by email via the email address provided in your account, by telephone via the telephone number provided in your account or by written communication via the postal address provided in your account.